IlyaTyagin/AgathaSemanticVisualizer/README.md

 First of all, you need to obtain a checkpoint file you want to visualize (you need to either contact me or generate it yourself from the AGATHA full model).

 When the checkpoint is obtained, you need to go to `~/AgathaSemanticVisualizer/Checkpoints` directory and paste the name of the checkpoint inside the file `checkpoint_name.txt`.
-This fine should contain only one line with the name of the desired checkpoint.
+This file should contain only one line with the name of the desired checkpoint.
 If your `Checkpoints` folder contains multiple checkpoints, the visualizer will read only the one mentioned in `checkpoint_name.txt`.

 Then you can run 2 two `bokeh` servers: